Learn one, forget three: How to use FuelPHP's Image class

 Preparing to use various image libraries from FuelPHP

-First, prepare a config file that handles the Image class settings.
+First, we need to prepare a config file that handles the settings for the Image class.

 The default setting is fuel/core/config/image.php, so copy this to fuel/app/config.